 The following are a list of frequently asked questions from across Student Affairs collected here in one place for your convenience.
 You can browse by topic/department or search by keyword.

-Frequently Asked Question From Students, Judicial Affairs and Community Standards
+Frequently Asked Question From Students, Student Conduct and Community Standards

 Yes.
 A student may postpone the hearing if there is an academic conflict (for example, a class, a midterm or a final examination).
 Please contact the OJA staff for assistance.